 During the first five minutes of the interview, candidates introduce themselves and answer brief questions about their background.
 For the next 30 minutes they are expected to complete one or more coding problems.
 The last five minutes is when they can ask the interviewer questions about the role.

 There are two types of design interviews:

-System design: The first part of the interview will be spent reviewing the systems you’ve already designed.
-You will be asked about your approach and what worked well in it.
-Then, you will be asked to design a system from scratch. .
+System design interview: The first part of the interview is spent reviewing systems candidates have designed in the past.
+Candidates are asked about their approach.
+Candidates are then asked to design a system from scratch. .
 An example of a system design question is “How would you architect the backend for a messaging system?”
-The interview will end with a Q&A session.
+The interview ends with a Q&A session.

-Product design: As in a system design interview, you will start by talking about your past projects and your learnings from them.
-You will then be asked to solve a product design problem.
+Product design interview: As in the system design interview, candidates start by talking about past projects and their learnings from them.
+They are to solve a product design problem.
 Examples of product design questions are “How would you design an email server?” or “How would you design a client-server API to build a rich document editor?”
-The interview will end with a Q&A session..
+The interview will end with a Q&A session.

 Lori Goler, Facebook’s VP of People, says Facebook’s values have not changed since 2008.

 When Facebook CEO and co-founder Mark Zuckerberg filed for the company's initial public offering in 2012, he wrote that one of the sayings he and his employees live by is ‘The riskiest thing is to take no risks.’
 He also wrote "We encourage everyone to make bold decisions, even if that means being wrong some of the time."

 "People who thrive here at Facebook are always creating new things and figuring out ways to improve," said Global Head of Recruiting, Miranda Kalinowski.
 "They have this deep curiosity."
 Facebook employees are self-driven and committed to furthering the company’s mission, which is to make the world more open and connected.